Mystaras/DOMjudge-judgehosts-AWS/README.md

     IdentityFile ~/.ssh/judgehost_key.pem
 ```

-## Cleanup or something when wrong when deploying
+## Cleanup / Something when wrong when deploying

+- If the deployment crashes investigate what went wrong in the Cloud Formation logs.
+- If the Cloud Formation stack get deployed but the judges never connect to the domserver.
+Something went wrong in the initialization scripts.
+Connect to the judge and check the user data log files:
+    - `/var/log/cloud-init.log`
+    - `/var/log/cloud-init-output.log`

-If the deployment crashes investigate what went wrong.
-If you wish to cleanup  due to a crash or when you are done.
+If you wish to cleanup due to a crash or once you are done.
 The following commands will clean all resources:

 - Delete the cloud formation stack and all resources will be freed.
 The stack name is the variable in the [deploy_judgehosts.sh](./cloudFormation/deploy_judgehosts.sh) script.
 - Delete the previously created bucket.
 The s3_bucket is the variable in the [deploy_judgehosts.sh](./cloudFormation/deploy_judgehosts.sh) script.